On a Theorem by Bezboruah & Shepherdson: Bezboruah Shepherdson meet G odel Pudl ak

 Of course, a lot more has to be said about what ${\sf con}(U)$ is but that is beyond the scope of the present paper.
 To connect Theorem~\ref{gobu} with {\sf Q}, we need an insight due to Pavel Pudl\'ak.
 The basic idea is to interpret ${\sf S}^1_2$ on a definable cut, say, $\mc J$.
 If {\sf Q} would prove ${\sf con}({\sf Q})$, then it would also prove ${\sf con}({\sf Q})$ in $\mc J$ by the downwards persistence of $\Pi^0_1$-sentences, and, hence, it would interpret ${\sf S}^1_2+{\sf con}({\sf Q})$.
 This contradicts the Second Incompleteness Theorem (our Theorem~\ref{gobu}).
 In fact, we can derive a direct strengthening of Theorem~\ref{gobu}), to wit Theorem~\ref{pudlak2} below.

 \begin{theorem}[Pavel Pudl\'ak] The theory {\sf Q} interprets ${\sf S}^1_2$ on a definable cut. \end{theorem}

 Pudl\'ak's result can be found in \cite{pudl:cuts85}.
 The construction of the cut uses the technique of shortening cuts invented by Robert Solovay.
 A lot of the needed details were worked out by Edward Nelson in \cite{nels:pred86}.
 The locus classicus to find the detailed argument is the textbook \cite[Chapter 5c, pp 368-371]{haje:meta91}.
 However, it seems to me that the argument given there is incomplete.
 There is an almost gap-free presentation of the argument in Rachel Sterken's masters thesis \cite{sterk:conc08}.
-The corrections to \cite{pudl:cuts85} on {\tt https://users.math.cas.cz/~pudlak/hpcorr.pdf} refer the reader to my version of the proof which is quite close to what can be found in Rachel Sterken's masters thesis.
+The corrections to \cite{pudl:cuts85} on

+refer the reader to my version of the proof which is quite close to what can be found in Rachel Sterken's masters thesis.
 See

 Consider any c.e. theory $U$.
 From Theorem~\ref{pudlak}, we immediately have that ${\sf Q}+{\sf con}(U)$ interprets ${\sf S}^1_2+{\sf con}(U)$, by the downward persistence of $\Pi^0_1$-sentences.
 Thus, if $U$ interprets ${\sf Q}+{\sf con}(U)$, then $U$ interprets ${\sf S}^1_2+{\sf con}(U)$, and, hence, $U$ is inconsistent.
 Thus, we have: